C-Bashaw/C-Bashaw/README.md

-- 👋 Hi, I’m @C-Bashaw
+- 👋 Hi, I’m @Cody Bashaw, itinerant professional, voracious devourer of new skills, occasional blob.
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning how the IT industry ticks
-- 🌱 I’m currently learning Python, JS, MySQL, MongoDB
+- 🌱 I’m currently learning Python, JS('nilla), MySQL.
+Upcoming: Node.js, React, MongoDB, Flask.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything that will help me learn better devex practices and more practical, applicable skills
-- 📫 How to reach me ...
+- 📫 You may reach me here on GitHub, or via [LinkedIn]([https://linkedin.com/c](https://www.linkedin.com/in/cody-bashaw/ "Cody's Profile")

+- 🤑 Avid consumer of most nerdoms, books, and games.
+Get at me with your homebrew TTRPGS.

 <!---
 C-Bashaw/C-Bashaw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.